Psychologist, Acute Rehab - BC Children’s Hospital & Sunny Hill Health Cent at PHSA

 Learn more about PHSA and our programs: jobs.phsa.ca/programs-and-services

-PHSA, SHHC and BCCH is committed to equity in our hiring and employment practices.
+PHSA, BCCH and SHHC is committed to equity in our hiring and employment practices.
 With learning and compassion, we are addressing existing inequities and barriers throughout our systems.
 PHSA is seeking to create a diverse workforce and to establish an inclusive and culturally safe environment.
 We invite applications and enquiries from all people, particularly those belonging to the historically, systemically, and/or persistently marginalized groups identified under the B.C.
 Human Rights Code.

 One of PHSA’s North Star priorities is to eradicate Indigenous-specific racism, which includes dismantling barriers to health care employment at every level.
 We welcome Indigenous individuals to apply and/or contact the Sanya’kula Team (Indigenous Recruitment & Employee Experience) for support at indigenous.employment@phsa.ca.